 The technical and financial documents should be kept separately in sealed envelopes super scribing Technical Document or Financial Document.
 Further, both these envelopes should be kept together in one envelope super- scribing “Tender for Milk Survey”

 - The proposal bid must have competitive Prices/rates as specified in the quotation forms must be clearly written in figures and words.

 - The bids that are received within the specified time will be opened on the specified date

 - During the evaluation of bid, the FSSAI may request for clarification on the bid

 - Earnest Money Deposit demand is Rs.8,00,000 which must be deposited by demand draft and must be enclosed in the technical bid envelope.

 - The Bidder should have at least 3 (three) years of experience in food safety checking and implementations and provide supporting documents as proof.

 - The bidder shall not have been barred by any government agency.
-If the undertaking is found to be false at later date after the award of contract, the said award is liable for termination and forfeiture of the Performance Security with immediate effect without any notice.
-The bidder has to give an undertaking, duly signed by authorised signatory, to this effect.
+If the undertaking is found to be false at later date after the award of a contract, the said award is liable for termination and forfeiture of the Performance Security with immediate effect without any notice.
+The bidder has to give an undertaking, duly signed by authorized signatory, to this effect.

 This article highlights only some of the main features of the bid proposal.